mhijack/javascript-calculator/README.md

   * input decimal numbers
   * clear all current inputs and memory history
   * results will be shown immediately in the display window

+# TODO

+  1. Enable keyboard input
+  2. User can delete one digit by pressing delete
+  3. Fix pressing 1 will eliminate previous input